Amy: Two weeks. Fry never left your side for a minute.

 - In The Private Diary of Elizabeth Quatermain, Elizabeth grows seriously ill and falls into a coma.
 Her love interest takes a seat next to her bed and will not leave.

-- In Weightless, Shepard, without eating or resting, spent 7 days watching over Garrus until she has to go to Normandy SR-1 on Alchera.
+- In Weightless (Mass Effect), Shepard, without eating or resting, spent 7 days watching over Garrus until she has to go to Normandy SR-1 on Alchera.